 “During the decades that I served as an editor and publisher, what drew my attention to a piece of work more than any other factor was the use of apt particularities, the detail that differentiates one person from another, one act from another, one place from any other like it,” writes Sol Stein in Solutions for Writers: Practical Craft Techniques for Fiction and Non-fiction.
 “I’ve seen the use of particularity make an article on a mundane subject sing on the page.
 The nonfiction books I edited that became classics all had the quality of particularity.”

-How to Make Your Writing Edgy and Quirky
+10 Ways to Make Your Writing Edgy and Quirky

 I asked “What does ‘quirky and edgy’ writing mean to you?” on a couple of different writers’ forums.
 I used my book idea about strong women in history as an example (a potential publisher wanted me to rewrite my sample chapters, to be more edgy and quirky.
 I needed help!).
 Here’s what my fellow scribes said:

 “…[the publisher and editor] wants more personality in the writing — less academic and more an expression of personality or attitude.
 Edgy and quirky are often terms used to describe a style that pushes boundaries and draws readers in, the way someone with a distinct voice or eccentric way of viewing the world compels us to watch or listen to them.” – from otterman on AbsoluteWrite.com.

 “Have you ever seen Oh Yikes!
 History’s Grossest, Wackiest Moments by Joy Masoff?
 It’s for kids, but the writer’s casual language and ability to zone in on bizarre or quirky facts might inspire you to pull out funny details in a similar way.
 The writer also has a book called Oh Yuck! dealing with gross science facts for kids.” – Christine from Suite101 (the titles alone are edgy and quirky!)

 “I clicked the link on your profile and read some of your Suite101 articles.
 Reading them in light of the “edgy” comment . . .
 I think the writing style shown there is too dry; too factual.
 Not that you don’t want to be factual . . . you just want it to be livelier.” – johnrobison on AbsoluteWrite.

 “Maybe something that has a lot of quotes and is somewhat conversational in style? …[The publisher and editor] might like to see some ideas that would break up the writing.
 Or maybe some quotes that could be used as call-outs on some of the pages?
 Boxed information that has stats about each of the women or a quick overview of highlights or lifetime achievements would also break up the content.” – Lisa from Suite101.

 “Edgy tends to mean a hint of the transgressive or dangerous but nothing explicit — while quirky tends to mean something like ‘idiosyncratic and fun’.
 That’s my take on it anyway… Edgy is a bit of a cliche these days.
 Provocative is probably a good thought.
 Also humor of some kind.” – veinglory on AbsoluteWrite.

 “Who has broken the rules?
 Who broke stereotypes?
 Who had the greatest odds against them?
 Who are the lesser known women who have made huge impacts?
 Can you find inspiration from even the most unlikely women?” – Jill from Suite101.

 “It all comes down to how you present the information.
 [The publisher and editor] wants something original and different, but so does everyone.
 You can’t ‘insert’ edginess and quirkiness.
 Those qualities are going to be found in a writer’s voice, narrative tone, and/or structure.
 What’s the purpose of the book?
 I think you have to answer that clearly first, then you can look at different approaches.” – Doug from Vancouver, BC.

 “Perhaps my favorite example of particularization is the fist sentence of one of Graham Greene’s masterpieces, The Heart of the Matter.
 It has three words every writer would do well to remember: